block/vscode-mcp/server/README.md

 For other AI assistants that support the Model Context Protocol, refer to their documentation for how to configure external MCP servers.
 You'll typically need to provide:

-1. The command `npx code-mcp-server`
+1. The command `npx vscode-mcp-server`
 2. Any required environment variables

 ## Development